carbon-language/carbon-lang/docs/design/classes.md

 While it is typical for this case to be associated with single-level inheritance hierarchies, there are some cases where there is an interface at the root of a type hierarchy and polymorphic types as interior branches of the tree.
-The case of generic interfaces extending or requiring other interface would also be modeled by deeper inheritance hierarchies.
+The case of interfaces extending or requiring other interface would also be modeled by deeper inheritance hierarchies.

 An interface as base class needs to either have a virtual destructor or forbid deallocation.